-2020 2019

-EUR EUR
+2021 EUR 2020 EUR

-Hungary 19,088,965 26,914,579
+Hungary 18,599,093 19,088,965

-Netherlands 11,451,396 11,122,339
+Netherlands 9,775,713 11,451,396

-Luxembourg 1,227 -
+Luxembourg 1,227

-Total sales revenue 30,541,588 38,036,918
+Total sales revenue 28,374,806 30,541,588

-25. Financial Risks, Management Objectives and Policies
+21. Financial Risks, Management Objectives and Policies

-The Group's primary financial liabilities, other than derivatives, include creditors, operating lease contracts and loans taken to purchase properties.
-The Group's various financial receivables include debtors, cash and short-term deposits and loan receivables.
+The Group's primary financial liabilities, include creditors, and loans taken to purchase properties.
+The Group's various financial receivables include debtors, cash and short-term deposits.
 The Group's liquid assets are held in larger banks in Hungary, the Netherlands and Luxembourg.
 Financial liabilities and receivables are directly attributable to the Group's operations.

-The highest risks related to the Group's financial instruments are FX risk, lending risk and interest risk.
+The highest risks related to the Group's financial instruments are FX risk, lending risk and interest rate risk.
 Management monitors all these risks and applies the following risk management procedures.